NoahDR17/event-hub-api/README.md

  - Epic 5 API - Event and Profile Features Improvement
   - User stories:
-   - 5.1: Profile update - Must Have ( In Progress)
+   - 5.1: Profile update - Must Have ( Done )
-   - 5.2: Create Event Organiser Only Access - Must Have ...
+   - 5.2: Create Event Organiser Only Access - Must Have ( Done )
+   - 5.3: List Musicians playing at event - Could Have ( Done )
+   - 5.4: Musician details ( If doing 5.3: Must Have ) ( Done)

+...

 ## Features (Current State)